 - Disable proxy within the phone and app’s settings.

-- Since Telegram uses automatically your time zone.
-If you’ve tweaked date and time on your own, there’s a chance that you’ll see different information.
+- Telegram uses your device’s time zone and settings.
+If you’ve tweaked the date and time on your own, there’s a chance that you’ll see different information.

 - Clear app cache.